 01732 808 626 info@thinkcbt.com

-We provide specialised CBT treatment for Obsessive Compulsive Disorder from our clinics and consulting rooms in London and online via video link.
-We also have over 200 BABCP accredited Cognitive Behavioural Psychotherapists on the team working across the UK from Inverness to Torquay.
-All of our CBT specialists have achieved the UK gold standard in the practice of Cognitive Behavioural Therapy, offering CBT appointments on a face-to-face basis or online via video link.
-We are confident that you will not find better qualified or experienced CBT specialist to help with Obsessive Compulsive Disorder. you can make an initial enquiry by completing the contact form on the right side of this page or you can search for a therapist by postcode in the search box provided.
-If you need help please call (01732) 808626 or email appointments@thinkcbt.com
+We provide specialised CBT treatment for Obsessive Compulsive Disorder from our clinics and consulting rooms in London and online via video-link.
+We also have over 250 BABCP-accredited Cognitive Behavioural Psychotherapists on the team working across the UK from Inverness to Torquay.
+All of our CBT specialists have achieved the UK gold standard in the practice of Cognitive Behavioural Therapy, offering CBT appointments on a face-to-face basis or online via video-link.
+We are confident that you will not find better qualified or experienced CBT specialists to help with Obsessive Compulsive Disorder.
+You can make an initial enquiry by completing the contact form on the right side of this page or you can search for a therapist by postcode in the search box provided.
+If you need help, please call 01732 808626 or email info@thinkcbt.com.

 What is Obsessive Compulsive Disorder?